ory/docs/docs/docs/ecosystem/roadmap.md

 ## I want that feature now, how can I make it happen?

+First, you should check if an [issue](#Milestones-Issues-Pull-Requests) or a [discussion](#Discussions) for that feature already exists.

+If it does not exist, please open a [discussion](#Discussions) in the "Ideas" section and try to formulate as accurately as possible what you are trying to do, what you are expecting how it should work, as well as any technical details that are relevant.
+This helps others to understand your idea and maintainers will discuss the next steps with you.

-Generally, there are several things you can do to getting a feature implemented
+If it does exist, feel free to voice your support for that feature or open a road to implementation.
+Generally, there are several things you can do to getting a feature implemented faster:
-faster:

 - Contribute